wp-plugins/x-forms-express/readme.txt

 * Background: change the element's background color
 * Padding: change the space between the element border inwards (left right, bottom, top)
 * Margin: change the space between the element border outwards (left, right, bottom, top)
-* Border: change the border style as solid, dashed or dotted...Change the border thickness...Change the border color
+* Border: change the border style as solid, dashed or dotted, change the border thickness and change the border color

 = Form entry storage and export =
 All form entries are stored and can be retrieved from the admin panel.
 These entries can also be exported as a .csv file for further use!